MennoGuldemond/cookboek/README.md

 ## TODO

+- Volgen van "Auteurs"
+- Admin role
+  - Add categories as an admin
 - design good logo/favicon
 - Improve home page
 - Use AI model to analyse and save ingredients and create a search by ingredients funcion
+- implement a dark-mode (theming)